teamniteo/handbook/4_Marketing-Support/support.md

 If you have the need to create a new canned reply, you can do so by clicking on the ribbon icon found in the bottom part of the reply box, and selecting `Create`.
 Managing canned replies can be done by clicking on the `Manage` option.

+### Tagging Tickets

+Support tickets should be tagged so that we can keep track of common issues.
+You can tag a ticket by clicking the tag button next to the messages received from the user.
+We generally only tag the top message, but if the topic changes or there are additional issues you should tag those messages as well.

 ### Submit Statuses

 Regular replies are always ‘Send and close’.
 If there is still something you need to do after replying (like reporting a bug and getting back to the user with a solution), click on the dropdown menu and send with the appropriate snooze time.